The Rescue of Princess Blobette: Development

 The Rescue of Princess Blobette was developed by Imagineering and designed and programmed by David Crane, who was also the lead designer on Trouble on Blobolonia.
 A then-untitled follow-up to Trouble on Blobolonia was revealed in the September 1990 issue of GamePro.
 On November 9, The Rescue of Princess Blobette was first released in Japan by Jaleco under the title Fushigi na Blobby: Princess Blob o Sukue! (不思議なブロビー~プリンセス・ブロブを救え!~).
 Absolute Entertainment, the parent company of Imagineering, published the game in North America during May 1991.

-The rights to the A Boy and His Blob series are currently owned by Majesco Entertainment.
+The rights to the A Boy and His Blob series are currently owned by Majesco.
 This company published a WayForward Technologies remake of A Boy and His Blob: Trouble on Blobolonia on the Wii, simply titled A Boy and His Blob, and re-released the classic NES game on the Wii Virtual Console in 2009.
 When Sean Velasco, director at WayForward, was asked if they were able to pick up The Rescue of Princess Blobette, he responded: "Blobette is also the property of Majesco, so there is no reason she could not appear in a new game.
 Oh man, we have such awesome ideas for her!"